-In June 2017, ISMMS assigned a loan funding commitment from the Connecticut Department of Economic and Community Development ("DECD") to the Company (the "DECD Loan Agreement").
-The DECD Loan Agreement, as amended, provides for a total loan commitment of \$15.5 million at a fixed annual interest rate of 2.0% for a term of 10 years.
+In June 2017, ISMMS assigned a loan funding commitment from the Connecticut Department of Economic and Community Development ("DECD") to the Company (as amended, the "DECD Loan Agreement").
+The DECD Loan Agreement, provides for a total loan commitment of \$15.5 million at a fixed annual interest rate of 2.0% for a term of 10 years.
 The Company is required to make interest-only payments through July 2023 and principal and interest payments commencing in August 2023.
 The final payment of principal and interest is due in July 2028.
+However, under the terms of the DECD Loan Agreement, the DECD may grant partial principal loan forgiveness of up to \$12.3 million in the aggregate.
+Such forgiveness is contingent upon the Company achieving job creation and retention milestones and \$7.3 million has been forgiven as of March 31, 2022.
 This commitment is collateralized by providing a security interest in certain machinery and equipment the Company acquired from ISMMS, as defined in a separate security agreement.

-The outstanding loan balance from the DECD Loan Agreement was \$11.0 million as of September 30, 2021 and December 31, 2020.
+The outstanding loan balance from the DECD Loan Agreement was \$11.0 million as of March 31, 2022 and December 31, 2021.